pkmoore/ISTextension/evaluation.md

 # Thesis
+*Talk about environmental differences*
-CrashSimulator has proven usable and useful in helping developers of varying skills levels identify novel bugs in real world software.
+CrashSimulator has proven usable and useful in helping developers of varying skills levels identify novel bugs in real world software by simulating and subjecting applications to the conditions that differentiate its intended deployment environments.

 # Abstract
+*What CrashSimulator Does vs. What This Paper Does*
 It is a waste of time to add a new tool to a project's testing processes if its learning curve outweighs the value of its results.
 Today's developers can choose from a huge variety of automated testing tools with varying degrees of